iRashedK/HR/README.md

 The frontend offers a modern indigo theme with Arabic/English support and dark/light mode.
 Results appear in animated cards grouped by roadmap steps with links, prices and PDF export.

 The application checks available OpenRouter models.
-If the model configured in `.env` is unavailable, it falls back to a free option such as `openai/gpt-3.5-turbo`.
+By default it uses the free `deepseek/deepseek-r1-0528:free` model.
+If the model configured in `.env` (`OPENROUTER_ANALYSIS_MODEL`) is unavailable, it falls back to another free option such as `openai/gpt-3.5-turbo`.

 ## Usage
 ```bash